Veilza/cofdutils/README.md

 * Minor cleanup fixes to the Beats Menu.
 * Added a description and translation lines for the Automatic Defense toggle setting.
 * V9 Compatible confirmed!

-#### 1.0.0
-* Added the ability to give beats to individual actors from the menu
-* Re-defined the "group beats menu" to just the "beats menu," since its purpose is now overview and general management.
-* Since it's refined enough and in working order, I'm going to consider this the official version 1!
-Woo.

 For additional changelog notes, see [CHANGELOG.md](https://github.com/thalissa/cofdutils/blob/main/CHANGELOG.md)